 2. Explore the Hidden Coves at Five Fingers

 Mariveles, Bataan is getting a lot of social media attention thanks to its cove-to-cove hopping.
 Aptly named Five Fingers, these hidden coves and points look like five fingers on the Bataan map.

-The one-day tours allow you to explore the hidden wonders of Five Fingers in Mariveles, Bataan, as well as neighboring sites like the Sisiman Lighthouse, the Sisiman grotto, and the Laki Beach.
+The one-day tour allow you to explore the hidden wonders of Five Fingers in Mariveles, Bataan, as well as neighboring sites like the Sisiman Lighthouse, the Sisiman grotto, and the Laki Beach.

-Here are the points you should visit during your cove-to-cove hopping.
+Here are the points you should visit during your trip to these Mariveles, Bataan tourist spots.

 The word “cochino” means pig in Spanish.
 Cochino’s Point is the first stop where a short but challenging 20-minute trek will give you beautiful views of the cliffs, sea, hills, and the majestic Mt.
 Mariveles.

 Cochino’s Point has a secret cave that’s ideal for cooling off after that challenging trek.